 STORY

-Chateau la Croix Younan is one of the few large vineyards located in the famous Saint-Émilion, Bordeaux region consisting of 22 acres (9 hectares).
+Chateau la Croix Younan is one of the few large vineyards located in the famous Saint-Émilion, Bordeaux region.
 The wines of this vineyard date back to the 1950s and have been known for producing some of the richest, most lush and premium wines on the Right Bank.

-Formerly known as Chateau la Croix Fourney, La Croix Younan was acquired by La Grande Maison Younan Collection in 2015.
-The name change represents the care and passion that is implemented by Zaya S. Younan to make exceptional wine sacrificing quantity for the highest quality handcrafted wines, represented today by the only one label produced in perfect Bordeaux style, La Croix Younan (64% Merlot, 28% Cabernet Sauvignon and 8% Cabernet Franc).
+Formerly known as Chateau la Croix Fourney, La Croix Younan was acquired by Younan Company in 2015.
+The name change represents the care and passion that is implemented by Zaya S. Younan to make exceptional wine sacrificing quantity for the highest quality handcrafted wines, represented today by the only one label produced in perfect Bordeaux style, La Croix Younan.

-It has always been a dream of Zaya S. Younan, Chairman & CEO of Younan Company and La Grande Maison Younan Collection, to own and operate a vineyard in the Saint-Émilion region.
+It has always been a dream of Zaya S. Younan, Chairman & CEO of Younan Company and La Maison Younan, to own and operate a vineyard in the Saint-Émilion region.
 Since the acquisition, the main priorities were the restructuring of the vineyard and the improvement of the winemaking process.

 The technical team of Chateau la Croix Younan is led by Dr. Alain Raynaud, former President of the Union des Grands Crus and one of the founders and current President of the prestigious wine association, The Grand Cercle des Vins de Bordeaux and Ludovic Perez.